-Shorts, jeans, sweatpants, and T-shirts are not permitted.
-Revealing or tight, form fitting clothing is unacceptable.
-Hats (unless for religious reasons), caps, hoodies or sunglasses may not be worn during classes or examinations.
-Any student wearing a hat (unless for religious reasons), cap, hoodie, or sunglasses will be asked to remove it.
-Students who have tattoos must be aware that clinical sites may require they be covered at all times during clinical experiences.
-As such CUSOM encourages all students to cover their tattoos starting early on in their professional career while on-campus, and during clinical experiences.
+Shorts, jeans, sweatpants, scrubs, T-shirts, and athletic shoes are not permitted except in the Anatomy labs when appropriate.
+Revealing or tight, form-fitting clothing is unacceptable.
+Head coverings (unless for religious reasons), caps, hoodies or sunglasses may not be worn during classes or examinations.
+Any student wearing a head covering (unless for religious reasons), cap, hoodie, or sunglasses will be asked to remove it.